nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Summarise Entries

+The `summary` feature provides 3 simple statistic, including the total expenditure, total income and total balance, helping students to have a quick overview of their expenditure and income.
+If the command is optionally provided with a year and month field, the summary statistics will be contained to only the entries occurring in the specified year and month.

+#### How the `summary` command works

-The `summary` command is implemented by the `SummaryCommandParser` and `SummaryCommand` classes
+The `summary` command is implemented by the `SummaryCommandParser` and `SummaryCommand` classes.

-`SummaryCommandParser` class is responsible for parsing the parameter received from the user
+`SummaryCommandParser` class is responsible for parsing the parameter received from the user.

-`SummaryCommand` class is responsible for generating the summary statistic for the specified duration
+`SummaryCommand` class is responsible for generating the summary statistic for the specified duration.

-Below is a sequence diagram and explanation of how the SummaryCommand is executed.
+Below is a sequence diagram and explanation of how the `summary` command is executed.
 ![Interactions Inside the Logic Component for the `summary mo/2022-08` Command](images/SummarySequenceDiagram.png)

+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `SummaryCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Step 1.The user enters `summary mo/2022-08` command in the main window